ansible-collections/community.dns/docs/docsite/rst/hetzner_guide.rst

           TTL {{ item.ttl }} has values {{ item.value | join(', ') }}
       loop: result.sets

-If you are interested in individual DNS records, and not record sets, you should use the :ref:`community.dns.hetzner_dns_record_info module <ansible_collections.community.dns.hetzner_dns_record_info_module>`.
-It supports the same limiting options as the ``community.dns.hetzner_dns_record_set_info`` module.
+If you are interested in individual DNS records, and not record sets, you should use the :ansplugin:`community.dns.hetzner_dns_record_info module <community.dns.hetzner_dns_record_info#module>`.
+It supports the same limiting options as the :ansplugin:`community.dns.hetzner_dns_record_set_info module <community.dns.hetzner_dns_record_set_info#module>`.

 Creating and updating DNS single records
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If you do not want to add/remove values, but replace values, you will be interested in modifying a **record set** and not a single record.
 This is in particular important when working with ``CNAME`` and ``SOA`` records.

-The :ref:`community.dns.hetzner_dns_record module <ansible_collections.community.dns.hetzner_dns_record_module>` allows to set, update and remove single DNS records.
+The :ansplugin:`community.dns.hetzner_dns_record module <community.dns.hetzner_dns_record#module>` allows to set, update and remove single DNS records.
 Setting and updating can be done as follows.
 Records will be matched by record name and type, and the TTL value will be updated if necessary:

 .. code-block:: yaml+jinja